top of page

 2) “Passed in” can weaken your negotiating position

 Yes, you get to set your "reserve price".
 But if you don’t sell under the hammer, buyers sees red flags.
-The psychology shifts from competition to negotiation.
+The psychology shifts from competition to uncertainty.
 And buyers will ask: “What’s wrong with it?”

 3) Price uncertainty can scare off good buyers